theideasaler/calendar_date_picker2/README.md

 - Please always create an issue/feature before raising a PR
 - Please always create a minimum reproducible example for an issue
-- Please use the official [Dart Extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) as your formatter or use `flutter format . -l 80` if you are not using VS Code
+- Please use the official [Dart Extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) as your formatter or use `dart format . -l 80` if you are not using VS Code
 - Please keep your changes to its minimum needed scope (avoid introducing unrelated changes)
 - Please follow this git commit [convention](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) by adding `feat:` or `fix:` to your PR commit